mvolkmann/blog/src/rust.md

 without defining any methods and are also indicated in the "Notes" column.
 Other traits must be manually implemented.

+TODO: Add namespace in front of all these trait names.

 | Trait Name     | Description                                                                                                                                 | Notes             |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |
 | `AsMut`        | defines `as_mut` method that converts one mutable reference type to another                                                                 |                   |